tensorflow/serving/tensorflow_serving/g3doc/architecture_overview.md

 ### Sources

-**Sources** are plugin modules that originate servables;  each Source originates zero or more servable streams.
-For each stream, a Source supplies one Loader instance  for each version it wants to have loaded.
-(To be precise, a Source is actually chained together with zero or more SourceAdapters, and the last item in the chain emits Loaders.)
+**Sources** are plugin modules that find and provide servables.
+Each Source provides zero or more servable streams.
+For each servable stream, a Source supplies one Loader instance for each version it makes available to be loaded.
+(A Source is actually chained together with zero or more SourceAdapters, and the last item in the chain emits the Loaders.)

-TensorFlow Serving’s interface  for Sources is simple and narrow, so it lets you use arbitrary  storage systems to discover servables to load.
-Sources may access other mechanisms such as RPC.
+TensorFlow Serving’s interface for Sources can discover servables from arbitrary storage systems.
 TensorFlow Serving includes common reference Source implementations.
-For example, TensorFlow Serving can poll a file system.
+For example, Sources may access mechanisms such as RPC and can poll a file system.

-Sources can house state that is shared across multiple servables or versions, for special cases such as models that efficiently accept delta updates.
+Sources can maintain state that is shared across multiple servables or versions.
+This is useful for servables that use delta (diff) updates between versions.

 #### Aspired Versions